Residential care home – Elmfield House Residental Home Ltd

 - On arrival at Elmfield House residents are allocated a keyworker who is a full-time member of the day staff team who will help the resident to settle into the home spending one-to-one time with the individual and they will discuss any worries or concerns the individual may have.
 Keyworkers ensure that their allocated residents have sufficient seasonal clothing, toiletries, labelled clothing and also we ensure that residents are stimulated.

-- At Elmfield House we want our residents to feel comfortable and happy within our care home.
+- At Elmfield House residential care home we want our residents to feel comfortable and happy within our care home.
 It is our policy to involve residents in making as many decisions for themselves as possible and we strive to involve our residents in determining what they want to eat/drink, clothing choices, the delivery of their care, how they spend their time, activities participated in and times they wish to do things.
 We are not institutionalised and allow our residents to decide when they get up, what time they go to bed etc. Elmfield House is our resident’s home and we try and encourage their usual daily routines to be respected and promoted.

-- Within our care home we encourage a petty cash system unless a resident chooses to keep control of their own finances in which case there is a lockable drawer in the bedside tables in which to safely store money.
+- Within our residential care home we encourage a petty cash system unless a resident chooses to keep control of their own finances in which case there is a lockable drawer in the bedside tables in which to safely store money.
 Our petty cash system has a log of monies received alongside their expenditure, all of which are dated and recorded.
 Only senior staff can access the petty cash which are securely locked away in the office.
 It is recommended that a balance of £50.00 is in the petty cash to cover expenses such as the hairdresser, chiropodist, newspapers, outings etc. a monthly report is given to relatives.

 - Residents are encouraged to have at least one bath or shower per week and residents are given a choice over which they prefer and the time of day to have it.
 Additional baths and showers can be given upon request.